texthtml/php-lock/README.md

 // other processes can now acquire an exclusive lock on the file if no other shared lock remains.
 ```

-### Upgrading or downgrading a lock

-`$lock->acquire()` can be called multiple times to either upgrade a shared lock to an exclusive lock or downgrade an exclusive lock to a shared one.
-You can use it when you're done editing the file.

 ### Auto release